 It’s been a big week for Netflix.
 The streaming site revealed it has added 10 million new subscribers.
 Then it shared the viewership totals for its ten most successful original films.
 Now the company is taking its deepest plunge yet into the world of blockbusters.
 They are opening up the vaults for The Gray Man, its most expensive big-budget film yet.
 And they’ve signed some huge names to bring it to the screen.
 The Russo Brothers will direct a cast headlined by Ryan Gosling and Chris Evans.
+Ana de Armas, Evans’ Knives Out costar, will also star in the film, per Deadline.

 Deadline reports Netflix has set its sights very high for The Gray Man.
 The streaming behemoth is said to be looking “to create a new franchise with a James Bond-level of scale and a budget upwards of $200 million.”
 With such outsized aspirations, they’ve tapped the two men who led the highest-grossing film in history, Avengers: Endgame‘s Joe and Anthony Russo.
 Joe Russo wrote the script with input from Captain America scribes Christopher Markus and Stephen McFeely.